 SAFE 4035 Safety Program Management (3) Examination of theory and practices of safety and health management.
 Includes planning programs, contemporary safety and health management practices, and programmatic impact of organizational theory.
+Prerequisite: SAFE 4940 or graduate status

 SAFE 4140 Safety and Health Laboratory (3) A lab course using instrumentation commonly used in the evaluation of the workroom environment and equipment for safety.
-Prerequisites: SAFE 3120 and SAFE 3430, or equivalent or graduate status.
+Prerequisites: Grade of C or better in SAFE 3120 and CTE 3060, or graduate status.

 SAFE 4150 Noise Measurements (2) Physics of sound, measurement and control of noise.
 Laboratory required.
-Prerequisites: One year of college physics or equivalent.
+Prerequisites: Grade of C or better in SAFE 4140 or graduate status.
+One semester of college level physics with a grade of C or better.

 SAFE 4160 Industrial Ventilation for Environmental Safety and Health (3) Industrial ventilation systems designed to control health and safety hazards in the work environment with emphasis given to the design of local exhaust systems.
-Prerequisite: SAFE 3120 or equivalent or graduate status.
+Prerequisite: Grade of C or higher in SAFE 4140 or graduate status.

 SAFE 4215 Transportation and Storage of Hazardous Materials (3) A study of the state-of-the-art of safe methods for the transportation and storage of hazardous materials.
-Prerequisite: SAFE 3000 or equivalent or graduate status.
+Prerequisite: Grade of C or higher in CHEM 1103 or 1104 or graduate status.